 - any irradiator that requires a shielded enclosure (that is not part of the irradiator itself) and that can deliver a dose of radiation in excess of 1 cGy/min at a distance of 1 m

 - any radioactive-source teletherapy machine

-- any particle accelerator that is capable of producing nuclear energy and has a beam energy of less than 50 MeV for beams of particles with a mass less than or equal to 4 amu
+- any particle accelerator capable of producing nuclear energy and that has a beam energy of less than 50 megaelectron-volts (MeV) for beams of particles with a mass less than or equal to 4 amu

 - any particle accelerator that is capable of producing nuclear energy and has a beam energy of less than 15 MeV for beams of particles with a mass greater than 4 amu

 Following a review of the Class II Nuclear Facilities and Prescribed Equipment Regulations and policies for accelerators in 2013, the CNSC changed its policy for regulating electron particle accelerators.
 The CNSC now exercises its regulatory authority over all electron particle accelerators capable of beam energies of 1 MeV or greater.